 OLD MONTREAL — Despite the ongoing downturn of tourists and office workers in the area, Montreal entrepreneur Matt Guerguerian (who owns businesses in construction and hospitality under the banner 2K Consulting) has decided to scoop up the space that houses Old Montreal restaurant and bar Joverse and reopen it under the name Sauvage this spring or summer — pending the easing of COVID-19 restrictions.
-Though details on the identity of the chef are still under wraps, general manager Moe Chenouni says the restaurant will serve “upscale Mediterranean with an elaborate wine list.”
+Though details on the chef's identity are still under wraps, general manager Moe Chenouni says the restaurant will serve “upscale Mediterranean with an elaborate wine list.”
 The two-storey space is being honed by design firm Gauley Brothers, the same behind restaurants as striking as nearby 212, Saint-Henri sister establishments Foiegwa and Atwater Cocktail Club, and chic chicken and cocktail getup Bird Bar.

 Restaurant Sauvage will open in spring/summer 2021 at 52 Saint-Jacques.